 UHEAA is governed by the Utah State Board of Regents.

 Personal Information We Collect

 As a visitor to this Site, you can engage in many activities without providing any Personal Information.
 If you choose to provide Personal Information to us, such as by sending a message to an e-mail address on our Site or by filling out a form and submitting it through our Site, we will use that information to respond to your message or to fulfill the stated purpose of the communication.

 We collect Personal Information about you for the purpose of conducting our business and pursuing our legitimate interests, including to identify you as our customer, to establish and manage your accounts, to complete your transactions, to provide information to you about our products and services, and to comply with legal and regulatory requirements.
-The types of nonpublic personally identifying information that we collect can include:
+The types of nonpublic Personal Information that we may collect includes:

 - Your Social Security Number, name, contact information, birth date, assets, and income.